cfna/vmware-docs/pages/welcome.md

 !!! tip
     You don't need a full version of VMWare Workstation Pro for this to work.
-    There's a 30 day trial which more than enough to get you started.
+    There's a 30 day trial which is more than enough to get you started.

 ## Let's begin